 Since Sent Into Space was founded in 2011, we’ve had more emails asking about scattering ashes in space than almost any other topic.
 When Chris and Alex discussed their aspirations for the business, back when they were still two guys working out of the attic in Alex’s old house, it was one of the first things to go on the agenda.
 When I interviewed for my job back in 2016, we spent a good twenty minutes talking about how a space scattering service would work.

-In other words, it’s been on our agenda for a while.
+Space scattering has been on our agenda for a while

 Last year, we finally made that dream into a reality, with the launch of Aura Flights.
 At the time, we talked to a lot of journalists about the service (British readers may have seen our appearance on Dragons’ Den back in August 2017, where we faced a grilling about our mental arithmetic from Peter Jones before receiving an offer from Deborah Meaden) and since then we’ve spoken to a huge number of people who heard about the service and were thrilled to find out more about what we can offer.